bentotten/goldfish/README.md

 # Goldfish

 Final project for CS465/565: Full Stack WebApp for Scheduling and To-do lists.

+This webapp is currently hosted on Google Cloud at http://fullstack-project-goldfish.ipq.co/.

 ### Scheduling algorithm